StephenMakenziWaweru/JavaScript_Tutorials/README.md

-This are a set of Javascript tutorials implementing various properties to do a set of tasks.
+These are a set of Javascript tutorials implementing various properties to do a set of tasks.